 Many factors other than disease influence the results of chemistry tests.
 These factors may be preanalytical, analytical and post-analytical.
+Extra-analytic errors is applied to errors in which the cause is not identified or due to more than one factor (Whipple et al 2020).

 - Non-biological variables: Sample collection, handling and storage, including anticoagulants.
 These are typically controllable or avoidable.
 For more information on this, refer to the hematology, chemistry, hemostasis, urinalysis and cytology sample collection pages.